arpit7123/Testing/README.md

 # Testing

-Ths is a testing repo
+This is a testing repo.

-I want o test github functionality in this
+I want to test github functionality in this.

-ad then close it.
+And then close it.